anee127/Milestone-Project-4/README.md

 Workshops are listed for users to choose from and find out more information by clicking on the images.
 They are navigated to the workshop details page where a picture relevant to the workshop, type of workshop, description, price and an ‘book now’ button if they would like to purchase a ticket.
 - **Products**
 Standard e-commerce feed of products with the option to sort the candle products and filter them by name and price.
 The images links to a product page where the user can read more about it, including picture of the product, name, description, price and add to basket button if they would like to add product.
+- **Reviews**
+Simple CRUD functionality for users to leave a review and rating on each individual product.
+The users must be registered before leaving a review.
+The reviews are displayed in order of date added.
+- **Blog**
+Blog information is available for all users to read and also comment on.
+The blogs CRUD functionality can only be accessed through site admin.
 - **User account**
 User and profile information is available to registered/logged in users with the purpose of tracking their order history and safely storing shipping details for a smooth checkout.
 - **Admin account**
 Available users with admin rights with the purpose of having access to the orders, user profiles, as well as product and inventory.
 Majority of the information is stored in the Django admin site but the users can also do common tasks such as adding, editing and deleting products/workshops directly through the website.
 - **Search functionality**
 A Search box is part of the top navigation and is, therefore, accessible on all pages.
-On mobile and ipad the search bar is collapsed under the search symbol.
+On mobile and iPad the search bar is collapsed under the search symbol.
 It allows customers to enter keywords associated with the products/workshops they wish to purchase
 - **Toast Messages**
 Small snippets of messages divided into 4 main categories: toast_success, toast_info, toast_warning and toast_error.
 They appear on every page whenever a certain action has been done by the user.